 - Narcotics Anonymous (NA) supports people with a drugs problem.

-- National Association for Children of Alcoholics - information, advice and support for everyone affected by a parent’s drinking.
+- National Association for Children of Alcoholics - offers information, advice and support for everyone affected by a parent’s drinking.

-- The Royal College of Psychiatry also has a factsheet for carers about alcohol, drugs and addition.
-It includes advice on what sort of questions to ask and what this process may involve.
+- The Royal College of Psychiatry has a factsheet for carers about alcohol, drugs and addition.
+It includes advice on what sort of questions to ask.